-Field of Study

-Field of study refers to the principal discipline, branch or subject matter of study that leads to the award of the highest qualification attained at polytechnic or university levels.
+Field of Study Field of study refers to the principal discipline, branch or subject matter of study that leads to the award of the highest qualification attained at polytechnic or university levels.
 The Singapore Standard Educational Classification 2000 is used to classify the subject matter of study.

-Literacy

-(Language Literate In)

-Literacy refers to a person's ability to read with understanding, eg a newspaper, in the language specified.

-Language

-Most Frequently Spoken at Home

-Language most frequently spoken at home refers to the language or dialect that a person uses most frequently at home when speaking to household members.

-Predominant Household Language

-Predominant household language refers to the language or dialect spoken by the majority of household members to other members.
+Language Most Frequently Spoken at Home Language most frequently spoken at home refers to the language or dialect that a person uses most frequently at home when speaking to household members.
+Predominant Household Language Predominant household language refers to the language or dialect spoken by the majority of household members to other members.
+ECONOMIC CHARACTERISTICS Economic Status The economic status of a person refers to whether a person was working during the seven days preceding the day he was enumerated.

-ECONOMIC CHARACTERISTICS

-Economic Status

-The economic status of a person refers to whether a person was working during the seven days preceding the day he was enumerated.
 Persons aged 15 years and over are classified as either economically active or economically inactive.
 Economically active persons refer to persons who were working and those who were actively looking for work if not working during the reference period.

-Working A working person is one who during the reference period, worked for

-pay or profit.
-It includes all those who had a job but were on leave during the Census, serving national service, as well as those who worked

-in a family business without fixed pay.
+Working A working person is one who during the reference period, worked for pay or profit.
+It includes those serving national service, as well as those who were helping in a family business without fixed pay.
+It also includes all those who had a job or business to return to but were temporarily absent because of illness, injury or other reasons.
+Unemployed An unemployed person is one who was not working during the reference period but was actively looking for work or planning to start his own business.